 Let’s face it — most keyword research tutorials out there cater to non-ecommerce sites, and they’re not as simple as you want them to be.
 It’s frustrating, right?

 And that’s exactly why we created this guide.
-To walk you through the step-by-step process of keyword research specifically formulated for ecommerce sites, in the most effortless way possible.
+To walk you through the step-by-step process of keyword research designed for ecommerce sites, in the most effortless way possible.

 At the end of this guide, we can guarantee that you — someone confused and has no idea where to start — should be able to do ecommerce keyword research like a pro.